Sensex, Nifty trade setup: 10 things you should know ahead of Tuesday's session

-Indian equity benchmarks fell on Monday amid a volatile session, dragged by index heavyweight Reliance Industries, HDFC twins (HDFC and HDFC Bank) and Axis Bank.
-The 30-share BSE Sensex pack slipped 168 points or 0.28 per cent to close at 60,093 today, while the broader NSE Nifty index moved 62 points or 0.34 per cent down to finish at 17,895.
-On the sectoral front, metals, financials and automobile stocks took a sharp beating.
+Indian equity benchmarks rose sharply on Monday, led by gains in Infosys, Tata Consultancy Services (TCS) and HDFC twins (HDFC and HDFC Bank).
+The 30-share BSE Sensex pack jumped 320 points or 0.53 per cent to close at 60,942 today, while the broader NSE Nifty index moved 91 points or 0.50 per cent up to finish at 18,119.
+On the sectoral front, technology, consumer, banks, financials and automobile stocks advanced.
 Continued foreign investor selling and higher oil prices weighed on investor sentiment.

-Also, subdued Q3 results, soft budget expectations and cliffing of global rates impacted the future market trend, said Vinod Nair, Head of Research at Geojit Financial Services.
+Market breadth tilted in favour of bulls lifted by financial stocks, amid positive cues from global peers, said Vinod Nair, Head of Research at Geojit Financial Services.
+"Strong corporate earnings reported by banks boosted appetite for financial stocks.
+Positive global markets owing to the possibility of a less aggressive rate hike, further added colour," Nair mentioned.

 Here are 10 things you should know ahead of Tuesday's session: